All right, that's Leonard Skinner's Simple Man, and that can only mean one thing on this radio show, and that is All Things Bill O'Reilly.

 You've hit it perfectly.

-My question is just switch the names.
+My question is, just switch the names, Don Jr.

 It's a completely different standard.

-And I and Sean, I'm beginning to wonder, they bought this line so heavily after Octo after November 2016, they had also invested in Hillary and were so devastated that Donald Trump won that the media basically sold sold and now cannot find a place of repentance to come back and say, look, we still don't like Donald Trump, but we were wrong in these areas, and we went with it, but they just continue, and they believe the old adage if you lie long enough, people will begin to say it's the truth.
+They bought this line so heavily after November 2016, they had also invested in Hillary and were so devastated that Donald Trump won that the media basically sold and now cannot find a place of repentance to come back and say, look, we still don't like Donald Trump, but we were wrong in these areas and we went with it.

-All right, Doug Collins, former Congressman, great state of Georgia.
+All right, Doug Collins, former congressman, great state of Georgia.